kleros/corobot/README.md

 > To run the service in production mode use `yarn production`.

-> To start with PM2 use `pm2 start yarn --name corobot -- production`
+> To start with PM2 use `pm2 start yarn --name corobot --interpreter bash -- production`

 ## Other Scripts